janbaykara/env-var/README.md

 const PASSWORD = env.get('DB_PASSWORD')
   // Throws an error if the DB_PASSWORD variable is not set (optional) .required()
-  // Convert DB_PASSWORD from base64 to a regular utf8 string (optional)
+  // Decode DB_PASSWORD from base64 to a utf8 string (optional)
   .convertFromBase64()
-  // Call asString (or other methods) to get the variable value (required) .asString();
+  // Call asString (or other APIs) to get the variable value (required) .asString();

-// Read in a port (checks that PORT is in the raneg 0 to 65535) or use a
+// Read in a port (checks that PORT is in the range 0 to 65535)
-// default value of 5432 instead
-const PORT = env.get('PORT', 5432).asPortNumber()
+// Alternatively, use amdefault value of 5432 if PORT is not defined const PORT = env.get('PORT').default('5432').asPortNumber()
 ```

 ## TypeScript